Vinsanity/Rudiments-Stack/readme.md

 $ bundle exec cap production wp:setup:local
 ```
 **Some notes for Vagrant users.**
 - You **must** uncomment the `vagrant_local` variable at the top of deploy.rb which sets the vagrant_local variable to true.
-This will allow all your local Capistrano functions to occur within the vagrant virtual box where applicable.
+This will allow all your local Capistrano functions to occur within the vagrant virtual box (where applicable).
-- In the vagrant.rb file please read the instructions and set your config according to your Vagrant SSH settings
+- Please read the instructions in the vagrant.rb file and set your config according to your Vagrant SSH settings

 **Remote environments**